shrinivashunnur08/Cooking_Blog/ReadMe.md

-## My Recipe Blog - Using ExpressJS & MongoDb
+## My Recipe Blog - Using Ejs, ExpressJS & MongoDb

 Discover and share culinary delights on our Recipe Blog!
 Join our community to explore a world of delicious recipes from around the globe.
 Whether you're a cooking enthusiast or looking for culinary inspiration, our platform has something for everyone.
 Share your favorite recipes and indulge in a flavorful journey with us today!